pingcap/docs-cn/reference/configuration/tidb-server/configuration-file.md

 + Default value: `<TMPDIR>/tidb/tmp-storage`
 + It only takes effect when `oom-use-tmp-storage` is `true`.

+### `tmp-storage-quota`

++ Specifies the quota for the storage in `tmp-storage-path`.
+The unit is byte.
++ When a single SQL statement uses a temporary disk and the total volume of the temporary disk of the TiDB server exceeds this configuration value, the current SQL operation is cancelled and the `Out of Global Storage Quota!` error is returned.
++ When the value of this configuration is smaller than `0`, the above check and limit do not apply.
++ Default value: `-1`
++ When the remaining available storage in `tmp-storage-path` is lower than the value defined by `tmp-storage-quota`, the TiDB server reports an error when it is started, and exits.

 ### `oom-action`

 - Specifies what operation TiDB performs when a single SQL statement exceeds the memory quota specified by `mem-quota-query` and cannot be spilled over to disk.